 Other Ingredients to Watch For:

 Olestra also known as olean.
-Olestra is commonly found in fat free potato chips.
-It can cause a depletion of fat soluable vitamins which will rob the body of vital nutrients.
+Olestra is commonly found in fat-free potato chips.
+It can cause a depletion of fat-soluble vitamins which will rob the body of vital nutrients.
 It is banned in Canada and the UK.

 Arsenic.
 This is found in poultry and rice.
 You won’t find it on the label though.
 In chicken feed, arsenic is used as a growth stimulant, to kill parasites and also to make the meat pink.
 Most recently, researchers have found high levels of total arsenic and inorganic arsenic in rice and rice products.
 Arsenic causes 20 different types of cancer in every organ of the human body.
 Since 1999 Europe has outlawed the use of arsenic.
 If you must buy poultry, buy organic.